CodeDad70/CodeDad70.github.io/_posts/2017-05-25-why_i_decided_to_code_or_how_i_learned_to_stop_worrying_and_love_the_code.markdown

 ---
 layout: post
-title:  Why I Decided to Code or: How I Learned to Stop Worrying and Love the Code
+title:  "Why I Decided to Code or: How I Learned to Stop Worrying and Love the Code"
 date:   2017-05-24 21:47:39 -0400
 ---